9dots/9dots.io-pages/Oii3alP.md

 published: true
 type: lesson
 title: Space Engineers
-blurb: "Students compete by having their robot gather as many resources (legos) as possible using a robotic arm. #CSTA.CT.L2-01 #NGSS-MS-ETS1-3"
+blurb: "Students generate a robotic arm that is capable of gathering legos and bring them back to the base.
+Start by discussing what could be added to a robot to give it the ability to manipulate objects.
+Next, students build a robotic arm and learn how to program it using the medium motor block.
+Students demonstrate learning by developing a robot that is tested in a competition to gather the most legos in 1 minute. #CSTA.CT.L2-01 #NGSS-MS-ETS1-3"
 org: 9dots
+objective:
-objective: "By the end of the lesson, the student will be able to develop a robotic arm attachment and create a robot capable of returning legos to a specified location."
+  - Develop a robotic arm attachment and create a robot capable of returning legos to a specified location
 id: "9dots-Oii3alP"
 attachments:
   - path: "http://uploads.9dots.io/OiiHcB8.pdf"